pni-lab/connattractor/docs/01-paper.md

 The PCA embedding exhibited high consistency across different values of $\beta$ and $\sigma$ ({numref}`attractors`E).
 For all subsequent analyses, we set $\sigma=0.37$, which was determined through a coarse optimization procedure aimed at reconstructing the bimodal distribution of empirical data in the same projection ({numref}`attractors`E, see Methods for details).
-On the low-dimensional embedding, which we refer to as the *CHNN projection*, we observed a clear separation of the attractor states ({numref}`attractors`C), with the two symmetric pairs of attractor states located at the extremes of the first and second PC.
+On the low-dimensional embedding, which we refer to as the *FCHN projection*, we observed a clear separation of the attractor states ({numref}`attractors`C), with the two symmetric pairs of attractor states located at the extremes of the first and second PC.
 To map the attractor basins on the space spanned by the first two PCs ({numref}`attractors`C), we obtained the attractor state of each point visited during the stochastic relaxation and fit a multinomial logistic regression model to predict the attractor state from the first two PCs.
 The resulting model accurately predicted attractor states of arbitrary brain activity patterns, achieving a cross-validated accuracy of 96.5%.
 The attractor basins were visualized by using the decision boundaries obtained from this model. ({numref}`attractors`C).
-We propose the 2-dimensional CHNN projection depicted on ({numref}`attractors`C) as a simplified representation of brain dynamics, and use it as a basis for all subsequent analyses in this work.
+We propose the 2-dimensional FCHN projection depicted on ({numref}`attractors`C) as a simplified representation of brain dynamics, and use it as a basis for all subsequent analyses in this work.

 ### Reconstruction of resting state brain dynamics